Brief Description

 Jiangsu University of Science and Technology, China

-Yajun Wang received Ph.D. degree in Electronic Engineering from Shanghai
+Yajun Wang received the Ph.D. degree from the Department of Electronic

-Jiaotong University.
-He is currently a Professor with the Jiangsu University
+Engineering at Shanghai Jiaotong University.
+He is currently a Professor at

-of Science and Technology.
-His research interests include OFDM, MIMO-OFDM
+Jiangsu University of Science and Technology.
+His research interests include

-cellular systems and application of optimization theory and algorithms to
+and application of optimization theory and algorithms to wireless

 Prof. Zhibin Xie